Trade Offs vs Opportunity Costs | What’s the Difference?

 So a ‘choice’ and the concept of ‘forging or giving up’ are the similarities between a trade-off and an opportunity cost.

-Differences Between a Trade-off and an Opportunity cost
+Differences Between a Trade-off and an Opportunity Cost

-The differences between trade offs vs opportunity costs are subtle as both are considered similar terms.
+The differences between trade-offs vs opportunity costs are subtle, as both are considered similar terms.
 Here, we will outline some differences between a trade-off and an opportunity cost.

-A trade-off represents a preference of a consumer or a business owner of a choice over the other.
+A trade-off represents a preference of a consumer or a business owner for one choice over the other.
 This is the reason he is willing to forgo some amount in return for obtaining another.
-On the other hand, an opportunity cost determines the expected returns for making a choice with the highest expected returns.

 Secondly, a trade-off is simply an exchange between two choices, while an opportunity cost focuses on the missed opportunity or returns when opting for an alternate option.

-Thirdly, a trade-off focuses on what is being obtained and how much is in the return for forgoing some units.
+Thirdly, a trade-off focuses on what is being obtained and how much is in the return for foregoing some units.
 On the contrary, the opportunity cost measures the cost of missing a unit.
 The higher the cost, the lower the probability of making that choice.

 Lastly, an opportunity cost is associated with the missing expected returns for making an alternate best choice.
 And, a trade-off is a choice between two or more units at a time.
-This exchange between different choices is known as a trade-off, while the measurement of forgoing the cost of a unit is called an opportunity cost.